-There are many medications and home remedies that can help relieve post-nasal drip.
+There are many medications and home remedies that can help relieve dripping from the back of your nasal cavities.
 What works best for one person, may not work best for another, so you may have to do some experimenting to see what brings you relief.

 - Nasal Sprays